Sapd/SteamChecksReborn/README.md

 `oxide.usergroup add <steamid64> whitelist` -- Add player to whitelist group

 ## Behaviour

-Players who went through the checks via joining the server (not via test commands), will be temporarily cached in a separate white/denylist.
-So next time they will join, it won't do the checks again; and instead kick or let-through directly.
-The cache will be deleted when the plugin reloads or the server restarts.

 The plugin does the checks in this order:
 1. Bans